Reporting an Information Security Incident or Weakness

-When do I report data breaches?
+When do I report incidents and weaknesses?

-Where do I report data breaches?
+Where do I report incidents and weaknesses?

 - Report to CIS Service Desk using the online self-service capability.
 This link will open the form directly.
 Otherwise, use the 'User Accounts and Security' option to open a new call to report a 'Security Incident or Data Breach'.
 Avoid using the 'New Call' option from the initial page as this relates to IT/break/fix calls, not security incidents.

-How do I report the data breach?
+How do I report the incident or weakness?

 - Respond to the questions from the online form or Service Desk Analyst.
 If submitting via email, provide an outline of what has happened or has been observed.